neuvector/circleci-orb/README.md

           medium_vul_to_fail: 3
 ```

 #### b.
-Scan an image from a private registry
+Scan the image at the private registry

 Add variables "registry_username" and "registry_password" to the project
 ![Set env](images/env2.png?raw=true)

-The registry_url is your private registry.
+The registry_url is the url of the private registry.

 The registry_username is the login user of your private registry.

 The registry_password is the login password of your private registry.

-(Optional) Set up your vulnerability criteria to fail the build.

-It will fail if the number of high or medium vulnerability found in your image exceeds the criteria.
+The job "neuvector/scan-image" will fail when the number of high or medium vulnerability found in your image exceeds the criteria.

 ```
 version: 2.1
 orbs:
-  neuvector: neuvector/neuvector-orb@1.0.2
+  neuvector: neuvector/neuvector-orb@1.1.0
 workflows:
   scan-image:
     jobs: